 (Added: 2/10/2023)

-- Can we assist patients with accessing appropriate follow-up within the health center?
+Can I assist patients with accessing appropriate follow-up within the health center?

 Yes.
 You may assist patients with accessing appropriate follow-up services that you provide directly within your health center or follow-up services that are provided by another organization on behalf of your health center via a formal contract/agreement.